 - Completion of the written exam

-- Completion of the clinical exam requiring the candidate to demonstrate their gestalt therapy technique
+- Completion of the clinical exam requiring the candidate to demonstrate their gestalt treatment technique

-Before beginning gestalt therapy, you may wish to ask if your practitioner has certification in gestalt therapy.
+Before beginning gestalt treatment, you may wish to ask if your practitioner has certification in gestalt treatment.

 Would You Like to Learn More About Mental Health?

-Now that you have the answer to the question, “what is gestalt therapy?”, we invite you to learn about more treatment techniques.
+Now that you have the answer to the question, “what is gestalt treatment?”, we invite you to learn about more treatment techniques.
 Mental disorders impact many people’s lives.

 If you are ready to start making changes, talk to people close to you and ask for support.
 Explore our site further and watch some videos today about increasing your mental health.
 Make sure to check out the other types of treatments we offer as well!